fefit/rphtml/README.md

     - `case_sensitive_tagname` if true, the tag's name will case-sensitive,that means `<div>` and `</DIV>` are not matched each other.

+    - `use_text_string` if true, the Node's text content will return a `text` field with all characters, otherwise will return a `content` field which is a character array.

 ### return value: `IJsNode`

 - ### `render(renderOptions?: IJsRenderOptions) : string`